Evidence Tools

 Approach.
 Provide school oral health programs and Title V local grantees with technical assistance to enhance the quality of oral health services and increase oral health visits

 Overview.
 School-based dental programs can screen students to determine their oral health needs and provide preventive care, such as applying dental sealants and fluoride varnish.
-Services can be provided by oral health professionals, often employed by federally qualified health centers.
-(FQHCs) for local health departments, using mobile vans parked at schools for stationary for portable equipment used in schools.
+Services can be provided by oral health professionals, often employed by federally qualified health centers (FQHCs) for local health departments, using mobile vans parked at schools for stationary or portable equipment used in schools.
 School-based dental programs may be linked to clinics for additional care.
-Programs often serve school districts with high proportions of children from families with low incomes and districts in rural areas.
-(CG-Oral health, ASTDD-Isman 2011).
+Programs often serve school districts with high proportions of children from families with low incomes and districts in rural areas (CG-Oral health, ASTDD-Isman 2011).
 Children enrolled in Head Start programs have significantly higher average number of preventive dental visits than children not enrolled in Head Start.
 There is also evidence showing effectiveness of school-based dental program services such as screening and referral increase preventive dental visits for children.[1]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):